 - Can add architectural appeal to roof line with custom scuppers

 The only real negative with scuppers occurs when they hook up to a downspout or gutter.
 Because of the clogging habits of both of these attachments, it is a better idea to leave them off of the system.

 Any of these three systems are an effective choice.
-That is as long as you have correct design, installation and maintenance.
+That is as long as you have the correct design, installation, and maintenance.
 If you would like more information on ensuring proper drainage for your flat roof, contact us at RoofSlope.